eclipse-vertx/vert.x/core_manual_java.md

 As an example we'll write a simple TCP echo server.
 The server just accepts connections and any data received by it is echoed back on the connection.

-Copy the following into a text editor and save it as `server.java`
+Copy the following into a text editor and save it as `Server.java`

     import org.vertx.java.deploy.*;
     import org.vertx.java.core.*;